open-connectome-classes/StatConn-Spring-2015-Info/README.md

   * you will implement some statistical graph method to answer some neuroscientific problem
   * the grading system will be: i will pull the repo, follow and necessary install instructions, and type 'make', or some such.  if code runs, figures are generated, and report is complied, you get an A for the project, which will be 50% of your grade. i recommend having your friends check before handing it in.

-## TA

-  *  i want one, if you are auditing the class, and want money, and are willing to do a trivial amount of work, let me know.

 ## Syllabus
 ### (all articles available here: https://drive.google.com/folderview?id=0By_9m7n8XhYKN0o4cHZNbHNWbTg&usp=sharing)
 ### please read article before class
-### sign up with pull requests (feel free to move papers around)

-  * 1/27: hello, some graph basics (Euler1735)
-  * 1/29: more graph basics, and graph stats (Goldenberg09a)
-  * 2/3: intro to brain networks (cajal-lecture)
-  * 2/5: MRimages-to-graphs (mr. cap)
-  * 2/10: images-to-graphs (i2g)
+### for each lecture, here i list the questions we will try to answer, and the background required background reading.

+  * 1/27: What's a Graph?
+What's a Brain-Graph?
+[Euler1735
+  * 1/29: Why are t-tests insufficient?
+Why is math with graphs hard?
+Why do we need stats for graphs?
+[Goldenberg09a]
+  * 2/3: What is the simplest random graph model?
+What is the most complicated random graph model?
+What is an intermediate random graph model? [cajal-lecture]
+  * 2/5: What are graph attributes?
+What are edge attributes?
+What are vertex attributes?
+What are latent attributes? [mr. cap]
-  * 2/12: Feinberg & Wasserman (1981), Holland, Laskey & Leinhardty (1983)
+  * 2/10: Statistical Decision Theory for Graphs [Feinberg & Wasserman (1981), Holland, Laskey & Leinhardty (1983)]
-  * 2/17: bock11
-  * 2/19: Snijders & Nowicki (1997), Nowicki, K., and Snijders, T. A. B. (2001)
+  * 2/12: [Snijders & Nowicki (1997), Nowicki, K., and Snijders, T. A. B. (2001)]
+  * 2/17: [bock11]
+  * 2/19: images-to-graphs (i2g)
   * 2/24: Sporns05a
   * 2/26: Hoff, P., Rafferty, A., and Handcock, M. (2002)
   * 3/3: Varhsney et al. (2011)